elementor/elementor-developers-docs/src/themes/original-theme.md

 # Original Theme

-To simplify the process we striped all custom code from the theme (including the WordPress loop), and move it to the `/template-parts/` folder.
+To simplify the process we stripped all custom code from a theme (including the WordPress loop), and moved it to the `/template-parts/` folder.
 This way the code snippets will be much shorter and simpler to understand.

 ## Original Files